IRS Bank Account Levy Overview

 Pay In Full

-An IRS installment agreement is a monthly payment plan to pay off your tax debt.
+An IRS installment agreement is a monthly payment plan to pay off your tax liability.
 Flexible terms are available, and you may be given several years to pay off your balance.
 You must pay enough monthly to pay off the balance before the statute of limitations expires.

 Once you enter into an installment agreement, the IRS will generally halt all enforced collection activities, such as bank levies.